 Most UC systems do an okay job of integrating the phone and video apps within their suite.
 However, a truly unified communication system also entails integration with third-party apps like CRM, email, IM and collaboration tools.

 “If you’re using a UCaaS tool with proprietary APIs (application program interfaces), integration becomes time-consuming and challenging.
 Therefore, MSPs should look for a solution that supports the latest APIs and WebRTC (real-time communication) features,” says Maloff.
 “WebRTC is about putting real-time capabilities into a standard browser without needing downloads, plugins or Flash.
 As a result, it makes it easy to extend UC services into third-party portals, middleware, and CRM platforms.
 Plus, this protocol provides the flexibility to create new applications for specific use-cases with custom integrations and remove interoperability issues that complicate and delay workflows.”

 5. Industry Expertise

 “If you’re selling a hosted VoIP service to a doctor’s office, for example, you should make sure the vendor is HIPAA- and HITECH-compliant,” says Maloff.
 “For starters, that means the provider should be encrypting voice and video packets on the network – during transit and at rest.
-A vendor claiming healthcare expertise should also be willing to sign a business associate agreement (BAA), which is a legally binding document between a HIPAA-covered entity and a HIPAA business associate.”
+A vendor claiming healthcare expertise should also be willing to sign a business associate agreement (BAA), a legally binding document between a HIPAA-covered entity and a HIPAA business associate.”